 By providing some of the most flexible meal plans in the country, University Dining Dollars (UD\$) make it easy and convenient to eat anytime and anywhere on campus.
-Students may choose from several different meal plans, depending on their individual needs.
+Students may choose from several different meal plans, depending on their individual needs, and a portion of the meal plan balance can be carried over from semester to semester depending upon the plan.
 Freshmen who are living on-campus required to have a minimum meal plan.
+(Contact

-(Contact Residential Life for more infor-
+Residential Life for more information.)

-Anyone can purchase a UD\$ plan including on-campus residents, offcampus students, and faculty and staff members, and all plan holders receive a 3% discount in the a la carte options.
+Anyone can purchase a UD\$ plan including on-campus residents, off-campus students, and faculty and staff members.